SooratiLab/RobotGuides/docs/turtlebot3/getting_started.md

 4. Check the robot for any damage. **If you find damage and complete the form [here](https://forms.office.com/e/gP7mZcBhfr).**
 5. Return the robot to the box.

+## Accessing the Raspberry Pi

+The main compute unit on each TurtleBot3 is the Raspberry Pi 4 positioned towards the back of the robot on the second tier.
+This can be accessed by connecting a keyboard and a HDMI cable.
+The username is `ubuntu` and the password is `raspberry`.

 ## Control

 There are wireless controller for the TurtleBot3s, however they have not be set up or tested.
 You must use ROS to control the robots.